 Job Profile

-Job Title: Specialist Teacher – Vision Impairment
+Job Title: Liaison Teacher – Vision Impairment

 Responsible to: Team Manager – LINT

 Responsible for: No line management responsibilities.
 Some administrative responsibility for Specialist Sensory TAs

 Purpose of the role: To work as a member of LINT in order to provide high quality and effective intervention for babies, children and young people aged 0-25 who are vision impaired in partnership with parents/carers and families, schools/settings, and health and other external partners.